Tutorial · 8 min read

 Step 4: Verify your sending domain

-Verified Identities → Create Identity → Domain.
-Add the SPF/DKIM/DMARC records SES gives you.
+SES Console → Verified Identities → Create Identity → Domain.
+AWS gives you four DNS records to add:

 {